fourjuaneight/blog/content/shelf/_index.md

 ---
 title: Shelf
 footer:
-  img: shaman.png
+  img: beltalowda.png
-  alt: Illustration of Juan wearing a dad hat, some wizard attire, while running with scrolls on his hands.
+  alt: Illustration of Juan wearing a belter space suite from the show The Expanse.
 draft: false
 ---